-In misdemeanor cases, even relatively serious ones like a hit and run with personal injury, you can be accused of a crime, but not arrested.
+In misdemeanor cases, even serious ones like a misdemeanor motor vehicle homicide (also known as motor vehicle homicide by negligent operation of a motor vehicle) or hit and run with personal injury, you can be accused of a crime, but not yet charged or arrested.
 In fact, in cases where the police didn’t witness the crime, and the alleged offense is not a felony, they cannot arrest you.

 In misdemeanor cases out of the presence of a police officer, you are only subject to a criminal summons to a clerk magistrate’s hearing.
 The purpose of a clerk’s hearing is to determine if there is sufficient probable cause to issue a criminal complaint.

-Why a Witness is Necessary For An Arrest
+Why a Witness is Usually Necessary For An Arrest on Hit and Run

 It is not uncommon in hit and run cases for witnesses to only have a license plate number identifying the car.
 While that establishes who owns the car, it certainly doesn’t provide convincing evidence that this was the person who was driving the car at the time.
 The police or witnesses can’t know if a family member or roommate was behind the wheel at the time of the incident.